gabrielveliz/gabrielveliz/README.md

 ### Welcome to my GitHub profile, I'm Gabriel Véliz, a software developer who focus on Web development.

 ## About me
--🌱 Currently i'm learning Node JS.
+- 🌱 Currently i'm learning Node JS.
--💬 you can ask me about web development with React, Jquery, Javascript, SQl and a litle of Node JS.
+- 💬 you can ask me about web development with React, Jquery, Javascript, SQl and a litle of Node JS.
--📫 Send me a message at gvelizzuniga@gmail.com if you would like contact me.
+- 📫 Send me a message at gvelizzuniga@gmail.com if you would like contact me.
--😄 Pronouns: I identify as a man, because my parents taught me that, but my mind is open and I believe that people can choose their gender without anyone being able to argue with them.
+- 😄 Pronouns: I identify as a man, because my parents taught me that, but my mind is open and I believe that people can choose their gender without anyone being able to argue with them.

-##Featured projects
+## Featured projects
 -IP Address Tracker (https://ip-address-tracker-six-rose.vercel.app/) repository: https://github.com/gabrielveliz/ip-address-tracker
 -Game Rock Paper Scissors (https://rock-paper-scissors-game-rho-ten.vercel.app/) repository: https://github.com/gabrielveliz/rock-paper-scissors-game
 -Space Tourism Website (Belongs to a FrontendMentor) (https://space-tourism-website-seven-rho.vercel.app/) repository: https://github.com/gabrielveliz/space-tourism-website